nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:**
-* A applicant can have any number of tags (including 0)!
+* An applicant can have any number of tags (including 0)!
 </box>

 An example of the `add` command being successfully executed: